Python Exception Handling

 Performing the above 3 tasks is called 'exception handling'.

-A Python program to handle the ZeroDivisionError exception.
+A Python example to handle the ZeroDivisionError exception.

 From the preceding output, we can understand that the 'finally' block is executed and the file is closed in both the cases, i.e. when there is no exception and when the exception occurred.
 In the previous discussion, we used try-catch-finally to handle the exception.
 However, the complete exception handling syntax will be in the following format: